Loren Miller Legal Services Award

 - Self-nominations are accepted.

-- Letters of support should be addressed to the “Standing Committee on the Delivery of Legal Services”.
+- Address letters of recommendation to the “Standing Committee on the Delivery of Legal Services.”

-Each nominee will receive e-mail notification that she or he has been nominated for an award with copy to the nominator.
+- Please note that each nominee will receive an e-mail notification from the State Bar that she or he has been nominated for the Loren Miller Legal Services Award with copy to the nominator.

 SELECTION PROCESS AND AWARD PRESENTATION

-The State Bar Standing Committee on the Delivery of Legal Services (SCDLS) will review the nominations and submit its recommendation to the State Bar Board of Governors in July for final approval.
+The State Bar Standing Committee on the Delivery of Legal Services (SCDLS) will review the nominations and submit its recommendation to the State Bar Board of Trustees in July for final review and approval.
 The decision regarding the award recipient will be based on the above criteria or comparable achievements and the strength of the supporting letters.
-The award will be presented at a reception on Oct.
-11, 2013 during the State Bar Annual Meeting in San Jose.
+The award will be presented on September 30, 2016 during the State Bar Annual Meeting in San Diego.

 For more information and questions regarding the Loren Miller Award, please contact Sharon Ngim via email at: email@example.com.